Star Sightings: Prince Charles Visits Whiskey Distillery in Scottland

 Prince Charles visited the Royal Lochnagar Distillery in Scotland on Tuesday, where he met with staff and was formally presented with a rare cask of 30-year-old single malt Scotch whiskey.
 The whiskey will be bottled and sold to raise money for the his Royal Highness’ charity, The Prince’s Foundation.

 Katharine McPhee and David Foster had a royal date night!
-The low-key couple were among the guests who came to support Princess Charlene of Monaco at the 2018 Princess Grace Awards Gala at Cipriani 25 Broadway n New York City on Tuesday.
+The low-key couple were among the guests who came to support Princess Charlene of Monaco at the 2018 Princess Grace Awards Gala at Cipriani 25 Broadway in New York City on Tuesday.

 Reggie Bush and his wife, Lilit Avagyan, stopped by the Wildfox Model Volleyball where they watched models from top agencies in custom LIVE! uniforms compete against each for the game throphy.